RedVoxInc/redvox-python-sdk/docs/python_sdk/data_window/README.md

 11. `set_out_type(new_out_type: str)`

-Sets the output type of the DataWindow to the parameter new_out_type.
-Accepted values are: "NONE", "PARQUET", "LZ4"
+Sets the output type of the DataWindow to the parameter `new_out_type`.
+Accepted values are: "NONE", "PARQUET", "LZ4".
+Invalid values become "NONE".

 12. `print_errors()`

 Prints the errors encountered while creating a DataWindow.

-### Data Window Save and Load Functions
+### DataWindow Save and Load Functions

 These functions allow you to save and load DataWindow objects.